yuhenabc/gitbook-plugin-css-passenger/README.md

 }
 ```

-I use `table` element as a exampla, but you can use with any element if you not satisfy with the default style rendered by your morkdown renderer.
-Tank you!
+I use `table` element as a example, but you can use with any element if you not satisfy with the default style rendered by your markdown renderer.
+Thank you!